Groestlcoin/lightningbot/README.md

 ### Get a Lightning node set up

-Set up bitcoind, c-lightning, and lightning-charge.
+Set up groestlcoind, c-lightning, and lightning-charge.
-Instructions for all that stuff here: https://github.com/ElementsProject/lightning-charge#getting-started
+Instructions for all that stuff here: https://github.com/groestlcoin/lightning-charge#getting-started

 ### Set up a Twitter bot